top of page

 Risk: Injury from burn

 Benefits: Children discover ways people use fire for light and heat.
 They experience changing states of matter.
-Children learn how fire can be use for cooking healthy food and drinks such as roasted pears and mint tea.
+Children learn how fire can be used for cooking healthy food and drinks such as roasted pears and mint tea.
 Children discriminate between kinds of branches when gathering firewood.
 Children help construct different kinds of fires used for different purposes.
 Children follow directions and exhibit caution around fires, regulating their bodies and emotions to participate in campfire activities.
 Children develop respect for the power of nature.
-Children feel comradery and unity as a member of our campfire circle.
+Children feel camaraderie and unity as a member of our campfire circle.
 Children listen to and express ideas or stories around the fire.
 Children use charcoal remains for drawing and painting.
 Fire is a crucial element that has advanced human existence; under the close supervision of adults, children experience this direct connection to the natural world.

 Encounters with animals (general)